lucasantoniooficial/lohm/README.md

 Will analyze the current database
 - analyze:diff {database?} {table?}

-(NYI) Will show the differences between database and migrations without applying it
+Will show the differences between database and migrations without applying it
 - migrate:clear

 Will clear the database using our custom migrations